About this day

 This lecture addresses how students should read questions, extract the guidance given in them and how best to address the assessment objectives.
 There are no ‘right’ answers in English Literature but there are ‘right’ ways to address tasks and to support ideas.

 Jon Rich taught English for many years.
 He has been a Senior Examiner for over thirty years and is also a Moderator for NEA and Examiner for Classical Civilisation.

 Couples, Triangles, Wrecktangles Peter Howarth, Queen Mary, University of London

 This talk tracks the ways poetry is particularly good at underspecifying who it is for, and how these creative misdirections of lyric address suggest how much others are involved when love is being declared.

 About Peter Howarth

-Dr Peter Howarth is Senior Lecturer in Modern Literature at Queen Mary, University of London, the author of The Cambridge Introduction to Modernist Poetry and co-editor of The Cambridge Companion to the Sonnet.
+Peter Howarth is Professor of Modern Literature at Queen Mary, and the author of The Poetry Circuit (OUP, 2022) and The Cambridge Introduction to Modernist Poetry.

 Love in Shakespeare: The course of true love never did run smooth Adrian Noble, Theatre Director